-Where is PPAR-alpha found?
+Where are PPAR-alpha receptors?

 In rodents, highest mRNA expression levels of PPAR-alpha are found in liver and brown adipose tissue, followed by heart and kidney.
 Lower PPAR-alpha expression levels are found in small and large intestine, skeletal muscle and adrenal gland.

-What drug activates PPAR-alpha?
+Which drug activates PPAR-alpha?

 How do PPAR alpha agonists work?

 PPARγ agonists promote adipocyte differentiation, and they promote FFA uptake and storage in subcutaneous adipose rather than visceral adipose tissue.
 This reduces FFA levels, with associated reductions in insulin resistance.

 Pioglitazone decreases insulin resistance in the periphery and in the liver resulting in increased insulin-dependent glucose disposal and decreased hepatic glucose output.
 Pioglitazone is a potent and highly selective agonist for Peroxisome proliferator-activated receptor-gamma (PPARγ).

 |TriCor (Pro) Generic name: fenofibrate||5.9||15 reviews|

 |Lopid (Pro) Generic name: gemfibrozil||6.5||6 reviews|